Pigeon racing: Brazil

-The "Brazilian Pigeon Racing Grandprix" is the biggest pigeon race in South America.
-The Sergipe's Pigeon Racing Association and the government from Aracaju organise this event.
+The "Brazilian Pigeon Racing Grandprix" is the largest pigeon race in South America.
+The Sergipe's Pigeon Racing Association and the government from Aracaju organize this event.

 Canada

 The sport of pigeon racing has increased in Canada with Pigeon Clubs and Ladies Auxiliary popping up in cities and towns.
-The CRPU, the Canadian Racing Pigeon Union, is an organisation that is dedicated to the growth, preservation and support of pigeon racing in Canada.
+The CRPU, the Canadian Racing Pigeon Union, is an organization that is dedicated to the growth, preservation and support of pigeon racing in Canada.